The Zuri Foundation is a UK-based charity that helps young people in Kenya break free from the cycle of poverty they are born into.

 2/ KSEEEP is another project also based in Mathare slum that engages young people through dance, football, education and job skill training.
 The highly-talented and hard working Zakale Dance Troupe have emerged as a result.

-This year the Zuri Foundation has embarked on their biggest fundraiser yet, called “Walk Against Crime” which has helped to bring 10 young dancers and two community leaders from Mathare slum in Nairobi to the UK.
+This was the year the Zuri Foundation embarked on their biggest fundraiser yet, called “Walk Against Crime” which helped to bring 10 young dancers and two community leaders from Mathare slum in Nairobi to the UK.

 WHY NOT SHOW YOUR SUPPORT?